Shortages related to the COVID-19 pandemic: Paper products

 The pandemic initially led to shortages of toilet paper in various countries.
 The shortage extended to paper towels, tissues, and diapers.
 Initially this was blamed on panic buying, despite reassurance from industry and government that neither was likely to occur.
 Some consumers began hoarding toilet paper, leading to reports of empty shelves, which spiraled into widespread disruption.
 Essential supply locator sites and tools attempted to assist communities in finding local sources as online retailers stocked out.

 However, by early April 2020, other factors worsened the situation.
 Stay-at-home orders led people to spend less time elsewhere.
 Public toilets were used less and home toilets more.
 Reorganizing distribution and product mix (public vs home) took time.
 The Wall Street Journal declared the shortage essentially over in April 2021.

-Tampons
+Tampons in the US

-Shortages and price increases of tampons and other feminine hygiene products were caused by supply chain disruptions, staffing problems, and raw material costs.
+In the US, shortages and price increases of tampons and other feminine hygiene products were caused by supply chain disruptions, staffing problems, and raw material costs.
 As of mid-June 2022, approximately 7 percent of tampon products were out of stock, and many shoppers struggled to find their preferred brand.
-Tampons were reported to be in short supply for more than six months..
+Tampons were reported to be in short supply for more than six months.